oliwright1994/project3-vending-machine/README.md

 # Interview Practice - Vending Machine

-The aim of this project was to practice as example interview task, in this case it was to program the back end of a vending machine in node.js using TDD (test driven development).
+The aim of this project was to practice an example interview task, in this case programing the back end of a vending machine in node.js using TDD (test driven development).

 ## Technologies Used